ali2002-collab/Database-Syntax-Analyser/README.md

 Invoked via ProcessBuilder to execute SQLFluff commands in the background.
 [Ensure Python is installed on your system]
 Usage
-## To use this SQL Code Analysis Dashboard:
+## To use this SQL Query Analyser:

 	Ensure you have Java installed on your system.